 1. Service Area City Environment - Cityclean, Commercial Team - garden waste 2.
 Proposal No. 17 3.
 Head of Service Rachel Chasseaud, Assistant Director - City Environment What is the proposal?
-Use the savings proposal wording and more detail if ne eded 4 Budget Drepool Increase the Garden Waste fee to £85.
+Use the savings proposal wording and more detail if n needed 4.
+Budget Proposal Increase the Garden Waste fee to £85.
 It is estimated this will generate £125k additional income.
-4. Budget Proposal The council currently provides a chargeable fortnightly garden waste collection to residents that sign up to the service.
+4. Budget i roposui the council currently provides a chargeable fortnightly garden waste collection to residents that sign up to the ervice.
 The proposal to increase the cost to generate a surplus to reinvest in services.
-Highlight the most significant disproportionate impacts on groups 5.
-Summary of impacts There will likely be impacts on groups of people.
-The most disproportiona tely impacted groups will be: 6.
-Assess level of impact It is difficult to determine the level of impact as the service is demand led and cust collected.
+5. Summary of impacts Highlight the most significant disproportionate impacts on groups There will likely be impacts on groups of people.
+The most disproportionately impacted groups will be: Age Disability Child Poverty People without access to a car 6.
+Assess level of impact It is difficult to determine the level of impact as the service is demand led and customer equality data is not collected.
 There are other companies that provide garden waste collections.
-Res garden waste for free at one of the HWRS.
-It is unknown how many customers fall within the disproportionately impacted groundlyse.
-As an estimate, it is likely to be a small impact (2) on a moderate group of people dents can also dispose of their oups and data is not available to 7.
-Key actions to reduce negative impacts available to confirm this.
-What actions are planned to reduce/avoid negative impacts and increase possible. ositive impacts?
+Residents can also dispose of their garden waste for free at one of the HWRS.
+It is unknown how many customers fall within the disproportionately impacted groups and data is not available to analyse.
+As an estimate, it is likely to be a small impact (2) on a moderate group of people (2).
+However, the data is not available to confirm this.
+7. Key actions to reduce negative impacts What actions are planned to reduce/avoid negative impacts and increase positive impacts?